n0m4dz/laracasa/README.md

-Laracasa - Laravel Picasa web album
+Laracasa - Laravel Picasa web album (Laravel 4)
 =========

 This package is based on [Zend Gdata] which provides Google API service.